-On the surface, it may seem obvious or common sense to define the term ‘youth.’
+On the surface, it may seem pretty straightforward to define the term ‘youth.’
 A youth is a young person, right?

 . . .

 Defining youth is often a controversial topic.